geolr/rumau_docs_public/python.md

 (WinExpl `Shift+Rightclick` for PowerShell in current folder)

+In PowerShell, the command for running python to create venv:
+` & 'C:\Program Files\Pythonnnn\python.exe' -m venv windows_env`

 venv on Windows seems to work to activate like this: `.\windows_env\Scripts\activate`

 Once in the activate `venv`, then `pip install` just works